 My sister and some of my close friends were completing apprenticeships.
 All of them seemed to be enjoying their apprenticeships and the idea of taking on more responsibility, maturing and earning whilst learning seemed very appealing.
 Therefore I put a lot of time into searching for an apprenticeship.
 After a few months of searching and attending interviews, I found the position at the Edge Foundation.
 I decided to apply as the role was what I had been looking for and the organisations impact and intentions are meaningful to myself after my experiences with the UKs education system.
 After applying, I attended an interview with the training provider and two interviews with Edge.
 Approximately two to three weeks after applying I had been offered the job at Edge and did not hesitate in accepting the offer.

 I have learnt a lot over my year as an apprentice in the Edge offices, such as the importance of close relations and office etiquette to simple PR techniques and a huge range of transferable skills.
 My time in the classroom has also taught me some invaluable skills from Google analytics to running campaigns, all which I get to put into practice at Edge.
+My training took place in a training centre with an apprenticeship provider.
+On these days I would work on assignments in areas such as search engine marketing, digital marketing metrics and analytics, and content marketing.
+Back in the Edge offices I learnt to always ask questions.
+My fellow collegues have been invaluable, providing their support and knowledge throughout my apprenticeship.
+No matter what I have needed help with, someone has always spared some time to assist me.

 The concept of learning on the job and self-teaching is one that ultimately has fit my needs perfectly.
 It has helped me develop as a person and progress quickly and effectively.
 I believe that I have attained a skill set that can be used in any role thanks to my time as an apprentice, many of these skills could simply not be taught in a classroom environment.
-I now have a qualification and the experience to work in the sector I want to work in.
+I now have a level 3 qualification in digital marketing and the experience to work in the sector I want to work in.

 The team put together a small scrapbook filled with pictures from my time as an apprentice and messages of congratulations, which was a very kind gesture.